 The main context for this kind of experiment is usually the need to save money, as in the case of Utah, or to save energy as in the case of the emergency Three Day Week, enacted by the UK Heath government in 1973-4.
 While it lasted, there were only marginal falls in production, confirming other cases which suggest that the benefits of working fewer hours can easily outweigh the challenges of making the transition – and helps demonstrate that people compensate for the time off, either because they are less jaded or exhausted or because they believe in what they are doing.

-Almost certainly, this is because people have complex lives and they want to work more flexibly.
+Almost certainly, this transition has come about because people have complex lives and they want to work more flexibly.
 The Dutch example saw one in three men either work part time or compress their hours, working five days in four to enjoy a three-day weekend.
 Three quarters of women now work part time.
 The popularity of the different pattern is such that 96 percent of part time workers do not want to work longer hours.
-In Utah, eight out of ten employees liked it and wanted it to continue.
+In Utah, eight out of ten employees liked the introduction of the 4 day working week and wanted it to continue.
 Nearly two thirds said it made them more productive, and many said it reduced conflict both at home and at work.
 Workplaces across the state reported higher staff morale and lower absenteeism.
 There were other surprises.
 One in three among the public thought the new arrangements actually improved access to services.
-It wasn’t the main objective, but at a stroke the four-day week also reduced carbon emissions by 14 percent, a huge annual, climate-friendly saving.
-In a sign of the growing appeal of the idea, in 2013, the Gambia introduced a four-day week.
-In the United Kingdom, the head of the Trades Union Congress, Frances O’Grady has said, “I believe that in this century, we can win a four-day working week, with decent pay for everyone.”
-When a company in New Zealand with 240 employees introduced a four day week, whilst still paying staff for five days, and studied the results, they found that overall performance was unaffected, in other words their productivity increased.
-The staff did just as much in four days as they had done previously in five.
-And there were other reported changes: work life balances were better, and staff attendance and punctuality improved alongside greater creativity in carrying out their jobs.
-In a move that might delight anyone with experience of office work, they were able to reduce the length of meetings that had taken two hours down to 30 minutes.
+It wasn’t the main objective, but at a stroke the four-day week also reduced carbon emissions by 14 percent, a huge annual saving.
+In a sign of the growing appeal of the idea, in 2013, the Gambia also introduced a four-day week.